agrc/gis.utah.gov/open-sgid-database/index.md

 To search the SGID, please visit the [SGID Index]({% link data/sgid-index/index.html %}).
 To learn more about the SGID and the data, please visit the [AGRC data page]({% link data/index.html %}).

 ### Before you Connect...
+{: .text-left }

 - Please take a moment to read over the [Open SGID Terms of Use]( {% link about/policy/open-sgid/index.md %}).
 - Get familiar with the [Open SGID GitHub repository](https://github.com/agrc/open-sgid) where you can troubleshoot and track known issues.

 ### How to Connect
+{: .text-left }

 There are a variety of clients and application that connect to a PostgreSQL/PostGIS database.
 Here's how to connect using a few of the more common applications (ArcGIS Desktop, ArcGIS Pro, DBeaver, and QGIS).

+The username and password can be found on the [Open SGID GitHub repository](https://github.com/agrc/open-sgid#connection-information).

 ##### ArcGIS Desktop
 - Open ArcCatalog and "Add Database Connection".